ICAO and the World Meteorological Organization

 WMO Logo |

 In the meantime, the IMO worked mainly towards its transformation into a new Organization, with representatives of the respective countries, not their weather services.
-A conference of directors of national meteorological services met at Washington, D.C., from 22 September to 11 October 1947 under the auspices of the International Meteorological Organization and adopted the World Meteorological Convention, establishing the World Meteorological Organization (WMO, in French: Organisation Météorologique Mondiale) as the successor of the IMO.
+A conference of directors of national meteorological services met at Washington, D.C., from 22 September to 11 October 1947 under the auspices of the International Meteorological Organization and adopted the World Meteorological Convention, establishing the World Meteorological Organization (WMO, in French: Organisation Météorologique Mondiale, OMM) as the successor of the IMO.
 On 23 March 1950, after 30 signers had ratified or acceded to the convention, it came into force.

 Working arrangements between ICAO and WMO were agreed and approved by both organizations during 1953 (approved by the Council of ICAO on 21 May 1953 and by the Executive Committee of WMO on 23 October 1953) for the entry into force on 1 January 1954; an amendment to those arrangements was approved by the WMO Executive Committee on 16 October 1962 and by the ICAO Council on 26 November 1962 to become effective on 1 January 1963.
 The arrangements were designed to secure close cooperation and to establish machinery regarding the allocation to one organization or the other of primary responsibility for certain sectors within the field of common interest.
 In accordance with that document, ICAO is responsible for specifying the needs of the users/customers of aeronautical meteorological services, whereas WMO is responsible for providing the aviation community with operational meteorological information.
 WMO and ICAO maintain close and constant cooperation in keeping under review the requirements of meteorological services for aviation and in the adoption of procedures for the provision of these services, as well as keeping them up to date.